fertkir/vocabulary-to-google-sheet/README.md

 * https://dictionary.cambridge.org/
 * https://www.spanishdict.com/

-Since sentences detection is based on regular expressions, it would be quite fast to add support for other dictionaries.
+Since sentences detection is based on regular expressions, it would be quite fast to add support of other dictionaries.

 # How to get it?
 #### For desktops